cjhox/Preparation-of-3D-Data-for-HSR-Game-with-Motion/README.md

 As expected using photogrammetry creates a much more realistic model than building one out of OSM data.
 On the other hand it can cost around 5000 CHF if you have to buy the involved software and tools (camera/drone).
 We assume that some universities may already have these tools and software in-house.
 Either way it takes a considerate amount of time to create a realistic 3D model of buildings.
 But in the end both methods archive a usable 3D model.
 Depending on how much time, available tools and preferred approach one or the other method will be more suitable.

+Follow up project can be found under this link: https://gitlab.com/trumpetandscout/HSR_Game_with_Motion